rom1504/img2dataset/README.md

   * border will make the image image_size x image_size and add a border
   * keep ratio will keep the ratio and make the smallest side of the picture image_size
 * resize_only_if_bigger resize pictures only if bigger that the image_size (default False)
+* output_format: decides how to save pictures
+  * files: saves as a set of subfolder containing pictures
+  * webdataset: saves as tars containing pictures

 ## Road map